-The Interfaith Family Shelter has an open position for a Rapid Rehousing Case Manager.
+The Interfaith Family Shelter has an opening for a Rapid Rehousing Case Manager.

 Do you have a passion for helping families find permanent and sustainable solutions to homelessness?

-If you are well-organized, have excellent people skills, and enjoy motivating others to succeed, this job could be a great fit for you.
+If you are well-organized, have excellent people skills, and enjoy motivating others to succeed, this job might be for you!